17 Best Things to Do in Bellagio (Lake Como, Italy)

 There are two guided tours every day except Mondays, starting at 11 am and 3:30 pm.
 As the groups are limited to 30 people, it’s recommended to book the tour in advance!

-For just €10, your guide will give you an in-depth history of the villa and its surroundings for around 90 minutes, where you can explore almost 18 km (11.2 miles) of avenues that feature beautifully kept flowers and jaw-dropping views.
+Your guide will give you an in-depth history of the villa and its surroundings for around 90 minutes, where you can explore almost 18 km of avenues that feature beautifully kept flowers and jaw-dropping views.

-A word of warning: the gardens stretch all the way up to the top of the hill, and the tour leads you up to the top as well, which means you’ll have to do lots of uphill walks.
+A word of warning: the gardens stretch all the way up to the top of the hill, and the tour leads you up to the top as well, which means you’ll have to do lots of uphill walking!

-To be honest, the tour was pretty exhausting and I was sweating like crazy, but it was totally worth it for the views!
+To be honest, the tour was pretty exhausting, and I was sweating like crazy, but it was totally worth it for the views.
 The garden itself was not that interesting to me, but I loved learning about the history of the villa, and the panoramic view from the top was absolutely breathtaking.

 4. Rent a boat for a private lake tour